buildout/buildout.github.com/source/docs/recipe.rst

 Introduction
 ------------

+Recipes are the plugin mechanism provided by Buildout to add new functionalities to your software building.
 A Buildout **part** is created by a recipe.
 Recipes are always installed as Python eggs.
-They can be downloaded from a package server, such as the `Python Package Index (PyPI)
-<http://pypi.python.org/pypi>`_ , or they can be developed as part of
-a project using a **develop** egg.
+They can be downloaded from a package server, such as the `Python Package Index (PyPI) <http://pypi.python.org/pypi>`_ , or they can be developed as part of a project using a **develop** egg.

 A **develop** egg is a special kind of egg that gets installed as an `egg link` that contains the name of a source directory.
 Develop